-How Anacortes’ Devan Chandler Long segued from football to acting in CBS’ ‘Ghosts’
+How Anacortes and Oregon Ducks football star Devan Chandler Long segued from football to acting in CBS’ ‘Ghosts’

 Early roles included “henchman” in a 2011 “NCIS: Los Angeles” episode and “shady guy” in 2013’s “How to Live with Your Parents (For the Rest of Your Life).”
 Eventually his characters grew from their occupations (“gym worker” on “It’s Always Sunny in Philadelphia” in 2017) to actual names, including recurring roles on Amazon’s “Bosch” in 2019 and HBO Max’s “Doom Patrol” last year.
 “Ghosts” marks Long’s first series regular role and his biggest comedic part to date.

 “Up until now, Hollywood has said my face does not look funny,” says Long, who earned “class clown” and “most likely never to grow up” superlatives in high school.
 “Or if it does look funny, you don’t say funny things.
 So I’ve been an ex-Navy SEAL, a bouncer, big daddies, which is cool.
 I’ve always had fun with that.
 But I love making people laugh.
 When I played football, my best memories in football came out of the locker room and cracking jokes.
-So comedies were always where I wanted to end up but when you’re a big guy with a big, Cro-Magnon forehead and a beard, Hollywood’s like, ‘Yeah, we’ve got other ideas for you.”
+So comedies were always where I wanted to end up but when you’re a big guy with a big, Cro-Magnon forehead and a beard, Hollywood’s like, ‘Yeah, we’ve got other ideas for you.’ ”

 Just as Devan took a page from his brother on his journey through college football to the NFL, Rien followed Devan into acting.
 They filmed a pilot together for an Animal Planet travel show, “Going Native,” that aired in 2015 but didn’t get picked up to series.
 Devan says Rien, who also goes by the mononym Vartan, has a recurring role as the henchman of a bad guy in Peacock’s upcoming “MacGruber” series starring Will Forte.

-“Rien, welcome to Hollywood: You’re big and hairy, you are gonna be a bad guy,” Devan Long says, chuckling.
+“Rien, welcome to Hollywood: You’re big and hairy, you are gonna be a bad guy,” Devan says, chuckling.
 “Do it for a couple of years and then maybe you can do a comedy later on.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.